nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 #### Inline script code

-If the script content is less than 20 lines, the code MAY be embedded directly in the module without a dedicated template file.
+If the script content is less than approximately 20 lines, the code MAY be embedded directly in the module without a dedicated template file.
 However, they should still follow the guidance content as with a template.

 #### Module template location